 Other Common Causes Of Beauty Treatment Injuries

-Several other situations including: may also cause beauty treatment injuries
+Several other situations may also cause beauty treatment injuries, including:

-• Slips and fall: Beauty salons use a lot of liquid, which may sometimes spill on the floor and cause clients or visitors to slip and fall.
+- Slips and Falls: Beauty salons use a lot of liquid, which may sometimes spill on the floor and cause clients or visitors to slip and fall.
 As specified by the law for beauty salons, the reasonable care clause includes cleaning the floors from time to time and warning clients to steer clear of wet and slippery areas.

-• Incompetent Professionals: Before a beauty, salon technician is assigned to work on a client’s hair, body or skin, especially when it involves using potentially harmful equipment or products, they are required by law, to have received adequate training.
+- Incompetent Professionals: Before a beauty treatment, a salon technician is assigned to work on a client’s hair, body or skin, especially when it involves using potentially harmful equipment or products, they are required by law to have received adequate training.
 If inadequate staff training leads to an injury, grounds for beauty treatment injury claims exist.

-• Defective Products: Defective products may also cause injuries.
-The manufacturer of the defective product may be solely liable for the damages.
+- Defective Products: The manufacturer of the defective product may be solely liable for the damages.
 Still, in some cases, the beauty store or the product retailer may be partly liable for selling the defective product to you.

 If you’d like to know more about beauty treatment injury claims or to see if your injury could be grounds to make a beauty treatment accident compensation claim, please get in touch with our team today.